containers/podman/docs/tutorials/podman_tutorial.md

             "IPAddress": "",
 ```

 Note: The -l is a convenience argument for **latest container**.
-This option is not available with the remote Podman client, so you have to instead
+This option is not available with the remote Podman client; use the container name or ID instead.
-use the container's ID.

 ### Testing the httpd server
 As we do not have the IP address of the container, we can test the network communication between the host